sindhuk95/SKY130_PD_WS_DAY4/README.md

 ![cell in our design](https://github.com/sindhuk95/SKY130_PD_WS_DAY4/assets/135046169/f36a0c82-cd99-4850-b1ec-3a4e9114b747)

 ### Post-synthesis timing analysis Using OpenSTA

 Timing analysis is carried out outside the openLANE flow using OpenSTA tool.
 For this, ```pre_sta.conf``` is required to carry out the STA analysis.
 Invoke OpenSTA outside the openLANE flow as follows:
 ```
 sta pre_sta.conf
 ```
-Since I have no Violations I skipped this, but have hands on experience on Open STA.
+Since I have no Violations I skipped this, but have hands on experience on OpenSTA.

 Since clock is propagated only once we do CTS, In placement stage, clock is considered to be ideal.
 So only setup slack is taken into consideration before CTS.

-``   Setup time: minimum time required for the data to be stable before the active edge of the clock to get properly captured.
+`` Setup time: minimum time required for the data to be stable before the active edge of the clock to get properly captured.``

-setup slack : data required time - data arrival time  ``
+`` setup slack : data required time - data arrival time  ``

 clock is generated from PLL which has inbuilt circuit which cells and some logic.
 There might variations in the clock generation depending upon the ckt.
 These variations are collectivity known as clock uncertainity.
 In that jitter is one of the parameter.